OurMachinery/themachinery-books/src/troubleshooting.md

 ## tmbuild cannot find build tools

-In case of a non typical installation of Visual Studios you have to provide to tmbuild the correct environment variables: `TM_VS2017_DIR` or `TM_VS2019_DIR`.
+In case of a non typical installation of Visual Studios you have to provide tmbuild with the correct environment variables: `TM_VS2017_DIR` or `TM_VS2019_DIR`.
 They need to point to the root directory of your Visual Studio installation.